pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 if we completed a full Python Command every time you pressed a Key at the Server.
 Or we could rewrite our Arrow Keys Demo to have 4 Turtles draw it, not just 1.
-Or we could figure out how to show the Turtle even after you split a gMail gCloud gShell Tab with ⌃B ⇧" and then moved the Turtle between Splits with ⌃B ↑ and  ⌃B ↓. replIt·Com has this same disappear-the-Turtle bug if you run the Turtle and the Chat in separate Browser Windows. gMail gCloud gShell can't do separate Browser Windows.
+Or we could figure out how to show the Turtle even after you split a gShell Tab with ⌃B ⇧" and then moved the Turtle between Splits with ⌃B ↑ and  ⌃B ↓.
+The replIt Shell has much the same disappear-the-Turtle bug, if you do run the replIt Turtle and the Chat in separate Browser Windows. gShell can't do separate Windows inside the same Browser

 And so on and on and on.
 Choices and choices and choices, each with intricate and unpredictable consequences.